moutazmuhammad/Kubernetes/security/6-view certificates in cluster.md

 # View Certificates in Cluster

-## It's depends on how the cluster is created
+## It's depends on how the cluster is created!!

 ### 1- Hard way